Writing a Market Research Report: 5 Top Tips

 Use language stakeholders can understand

-Your report will be presented to many stakeholders, not all of which will have a strong understanding of market research terms, so it is important that you write in clear, simple language.
+Your market research report will be presented to many stakeholders, not all of which will have a strong understanding of market research terms, so it is important that you write in clear, simple language.

 Report on insights through storytelling